orvpagadua/Steel-Data-Challenge-4-Finance-Analysis/README.md

 6. Which customer has the highest current balance in their accounts?
 ```
+SELECT CONCAT(FirstName, LastName) AS 'Customers', SUM(a.Balance) AS 'Total_Balance'
+FROM Customers c
+JOIN Accounts a ON a.CustomerID = c.CustomerID
+GROUP BY Customers
+ORDER BY Total_Balance DESC;
 ```
+` Michael Lee`

 7. Which customer has made the most transactions in the Transactions table?
 ```